DeeaEmilia/weather-app/README.md

 ## Getting Started

 To use this application, simply clone the repository and open the index.html file in your web browser.
-Then, enter the name of the city for which you want to retrieve the weather forecast and press "Enter" or click the search button. <b>Live preview coming soon.</b>
+Then, enter the name of the city for which you want to retrieve the weather forecast and press "Enter" or click the search button.

 ## License